ibm-cloud-docs/netezza/data_lakehouse/watsonx_datasql.md

 # Watsonx.data SQL commands
 {: #sqlcommands_watsonx.data}

-With 11.2.2.9 release, the following SQL commands and functionalities are supported with watsonx.data:
+With 11.2.2.9 release, the following SQL commands and functionalities are supported with watsonx.data.
+For more information, see:

 - [CREATE DATABASE](https://www.ibm.com/docs/en/netezza?topic=npsscr-create-database-2)
 - [CREATE EXTERNAL DATASOURCE] **draft comment: no info provided in the box note.
 TBD with Brajesh**